J. B. Kristiadi: Career

 Kristiadi had already been accepted as an employee at the Department of Finance before he graduated from the University of Indonesia.
 He began to work in the department a year after his graduation.
 After he returned to Indonesia from France, he was appointed the director of state wealth management.
 He left the position in 1987 and became the director of budgeting.

 On 27 June 1990, Kristiadi was installed as the Chairman of the State Administrative Agency (LAN, Lembaga Administrasi Negara), replacing Bintoro Tjokroamidjojo who became the ambassador to the Netherlands.
 Under his leadership, LAN began implementing changes on Indonesia's civil service education system as well as the agency's institute.
 The central government then issued a decree in 1994 which enforces the role of LAN in Indonesia's civil service education system.
 In response to this decree, LAN began establishing cooperation with national and international establishments, such as the British Council and the Hasanuddin University.

 Several years before the fall of President Suharto, Kristiadi began a gradual implementation on regional autonomy in various regencies.
 Fifteen regencies were chosen as part of the pilot experiment for the regional autonomy project.
 He also proposed the privatization of the public sector in Indonesia, which was based on Margaret Thatcher's extensive privatization program.

-Kristiadi was replaced by Mustopadidjaja on July 1998 and he became the assistant to the coordinating state minister for the empowerment of state apparatus.
+Kristiadi was replaced by Mustopadidjaja in July 1998 and he became the assistant to the coordinating state minister for the empowerment of state apparatus.
 The position was later renamed as the state minister of administrative reform and Kristiadi became the minister's deputy for organization and public service.
 Around this period, Kristiadi was appointed as the deputy chairman of the Y2K task force, a task force established by the Indonesian government to anticipate the year 2000 problem.